armory/knowledge-base/_posts/installation/2018-12-26-install-spinnaker.md

 If the namespace does not exist, you can create it.

-*Do this in the halyard container*
+*Do this in the Halyard container*

 ```bash
 kubectl --context ${CONTEXT} create ns ${NAMESPACE}